S-01854

 Enforcement Authority

-The Department of Labor receives and administers impact assessments under § 201-j.
-The tax surcharges under § 186-h are administered and collected by the Tax Commissioner in the same manner as taxes under Article 28 of the Tax Law.
+The Department of Labor receives and reviews impact assessments submitted by employers.
+The Tax Commissioner administers and collects the surcharges imposed under the tax provisions in the same manner as taxes imposed under Article 28 of the Tax Law.
 No private right of action is created.
-Enforcement is agency-initiated through the Department of Labor for impact assessment compliance and the Department of Taxation and Finance for surcharge collection.
+Enforcement is agency-initiated through the Department of Labor for the impact assessment requirement and through the Tax Commissioner for surcharge collection.

 Penalties